Here are answers to commonly asked questions about Trinity - from what to expect on a Sunday morning to how to get better connected.

 10. What if I need to step out of the service?

 You are welcome to step out when you need.
-Moms and dads, we don’t mind crying babies (signs of life and joy!) but if you would like to step out, we have a "Moms' Room" available in the TrinityKids area.
+Moms and dads, we don’t mind crying babies (signs of life and joy!) but if you would like to step out, we have a Nursing Moms Room at the back of Trinity Hall.

 11. How can I get better connected?

 The first step to getting connected in a meaningful way is to fill out a Trinity Connect Card during the service.
-You can also get connected by signing up our "This Week at Trinity" emails, or liking our Facebook page.
-If you would like to get connected, go ahead and introduce yourself here
+You can also get connected by signing up for our "This Week at Trinity" emails, or liking our Facebook page.
+If you would like to get connected, go ahead and introduce yourself here.

 12. Where do people who go to Trinity live?

 Great question!
 We have members who live Owasso, Tulsa, Collinsville, Bartlesville, Sperry, Muskogee, Broken Arrow, and other places throughout Tulsa Metro.
 An increasing number of people drive more than 25 minutes to worship at Trinity.
-A good way to get a sense of where people live is to see the locations of our community groups
+A good way to get a sense of where people live is to see the locations of our community groups.

 13. What if I’m single?